samlewin/samlewin.github.io/index.md

 ## About Me

-I'm a postdoc in the Mechanical Engineering Department at UC Berkeley, supervised by [Prof. Alexis Kaminski](https://akkaminski.github.io/).
-I am interested in understanding and modeling fundamental aspects of multiscale environmental flows whose dynamics are affected by buoyancy.
-My work is focused on flows in the ocean interior, guided by a combination of theory, observations and numerical simulations.
-In particular, I spend a lot of time thinking about the dynamics of stratified flows, including internal waves, instabilities and turbulence.
-All of these features exist at the smallest scales of ocean motion and play a crucial role in the mixing of heat, salt, nutrients and carbon.
+I'm a postdoc in the Mechanical Engineering Department at UC Berkeley, working with [Prof. Alexis Kaminski](https://akkaminski.github.io/).
+I am interested in understanding and modelling multiscale fluid flows in the environment.
+My work is guided by a combination of theory, observations and numerical simulations.
+I spend a lot of time thinking about the dynamics of stratified flows, including internal waves, shear flows, instabilities and turbulence.
+In the ocean, these features play a critical role in the transport and mixing of heat, salt, nutrients and carbon.

-Before starting my postdoc in Berkeley, I was a PhD student in the Department of Applied Mathematics and Theoretical Physics at the University of Cambridge, graduating in July 2023.
-Outside of the academic world, you’re most likely to find me on a bike or cooking dinner.
+Previously, I was a PhD student in the Department of Applied Mathematics and Theoretical Physics at the University of Cambridge.
 You can find a list of some of my research interests and a couple of selected recent publications below.
 Or check out what I'm up to at the moment [here](https://samlewin.github.io/research).

+Ask me about: cycling, comfort food, birds, wikipedia

 ## Research Interests

-- **stratified flows:** instabilities, internal gravity waves and turbulence
+- **stratified flows:** shear flows, instabilities, internal gravity waves and turbulence
 - **ocean mixing:** breaking internal waves, diagnosing and parameterising mixing efficiency
 - **coastal ocean dynamics:** nonlinear internal wave dynamics, gravity currents and models of dissipation and mixing